Complimentary Shipping IGI Certified Diamonds Lifetime Upgrade Program Lifetime Warranty

 Are lab-grown diamonds fake?

-No. The FTC classifies them as diamonds.
-Chemically and optically identical to mined.
+No. The FTC formally classifies them as diamonds.
+They are chemically, physically, and optically identical to mined diamonds.
+The only difference is origin.

 Can anyone tell if a diamond is lab-grown?